-Many young homeseekers dismiss buying a property believing they cannot afford it.
+Many young UK homeseekers dismiss buying a property believing they cannot afford it.
 But, several 'affordable home ownership schemes' can help first-time buyers buy a property.

 HELP TO BUY SCHEMES: You could get started on the property ladder by taking advantage of an affordable home scheme.

 Providing you qualify for financial help from the UK government to buy a home, you could get:

 Note: The Help to Buy mortgage guarantee scheme is no longer available.
 It closed at the end of 2016.